NanoVision vs NeuroVision

 - Does it have a free plan?

-- No, NeuroVision does not offer a free plan.
+- No, NeuroVision does not offer a free plan or trial currently.

 - What integrations does it support?